RichardScottOZ/geoscience-data-utils/README.md

 To build an `sdist` and `wheel` for `pip` to install (it can use either; wheels are the 'modern' way), you can do `python -m build`.

-Note: building the project makes a file called `src/mypackage/_version.py` which must not be checked into version control, hence it is included in `.gitignore`.
+Note: building the project makes a file called `src/richardutils/_version.py` which must not be checked into version control, hence it is included in `.gitignore`.

 ## Command line interface

-As well as the Python package with its API, the package also implements a command line interface, or CLI, called `mycli` using Python's `script` entry point.
-So after installing with `pip`, there is a command-line tool you can invoke with `mycli --help`.
+As well as the Python package with its API, the package also implements a command line interface, or CLI, called `richardcli` using Python's `script` entry point.
+So after installing with `pip`, there is a command-line tool you can invoke with `richardcli --help`.
 The CLI is implemented with a popular tool called [`click`](https://click.palletsprojects.com/en/latest/).

-You can also invoke the CLI by running the module with `python -m mypackage`, which relies on `__main__.py`.
+You can also invoke the CLI by running the module with `python -m richardutils`, which relies on `__main__.py`.
 So many ways to run Python code!

 ## Tests